sahajamit/sahajamit.github.io/_posts/2015-3-28-Cucumber-JVM-with-TestNG.md

 }
 ```

+Contrary to JUnit, TestNG integration is not that straigh forward.
-I have created a [sample project](https://github.com/sahajamit/cucumber-jvm-testng-integration) on Github to demonstrate this integration and can be referred to see the complete code.
+**I have created a [sample project](https://github.com/sahajamit/cucumber-jvm-testng-integration) on Github to demonstrate this integration and can be referred to see the complete code.**
 There are three ways to integrate your cucumber tests with TestNG.
 I will cover all three in detail along with its benefits.

 # 1. Using AbstractTestNGCucumberTests Class #